Video-Oasis: Rethinking Evaluation of Video Understanding: Related Work

 \subsection{Large Language Models for Video Understanding}

-The evolution of video-LLMs~\cite{videollava, qwem3_vl, longvu, eagle25, internvideo2} has centered on aligning high-dimensional visual features with the semantic space of LLMs.
+The evolution of Video-LLMs~\cite{videollava, qwem3_vl, longvu, eagle25, internvideo2} has centered on aligning high-dimensional visual features with the semantic space of LLMs.
 Early research employed temporal pooling~\cite{videollava} or attention mechanisms~\cite{internvideo2} to compress video frames into token sequences within the model's context window.
 More recently, the field has shifted toward scaling context windows~\cite{longvu,eagle25, videoxl} to process longer video sequences without aggressive temporal compression.
-Despite these advancements, video-LLMs often struggle with complex temporal narratives due to static processing manner.
-To address this, dynamic agentic frameworks~\cite{videotree, worldmm, lvagent, dvd, adavideorag, vgent, HAVEN, VideoChatM1} have emerged as a proactive paradigm, utilizing structured task decomposition and iterative reasoning loops.
-While the synergy between video-LLMs and agentic frameworks has led to rapid gains on existing benchmarks~\cite{egoschema,longvideobench,videomme,mlvu}, it remains unclear whether these gains stem from visual perception, linguistic reasoning, or knowledge priors.
+Despite these advancements, Video-LLMs often struggle with complex temporal narratives due to their fixed, feed-forward processing paradigm.
+To address this, dynamic agentic frameworks~\cite{videotree, worldmm, lvagent, dvd, adavideorag, vgent, HAVEN, VideoChatM1} have emerged as a complementary paradigm, utilizing structured task decomposition and iterative reasoning loops.
+While the synergy between Video-LLMs and agentic frameworks has led to rapid gains on existing benchmarks~\cite{egoschema,longvideobench,videomme,mlvu}, it remains unclear whether these gains stem from visual perception, linguistic reasoning, or knowledge priors.